30 Most Charming Small Towns in New England

 Stowe, Vermont

-Stowe is THE quintessential Vermont town, with a lot of luxury as well!
-The downtown area features numerous delightful restaurants and shops, plus a classic New England white steepled church, of course!
+Stowe is THE quintessential Vermont town, and it’s one of our favorite places to visit.
+The downtown area features delightful restaurants and shops, plus a classic New England white-steepled church, of course!

 Hanover, New Hampshire